Employer Services...training for a brighter future

 Q. What else can you offer my company?

-A. You’ll have the support of a business development advisor who will be happy to visit you to discuss your needs at any time.
-We will keep you up to date with new developments such as funding and new qualification via our quarterly newsletter, monthly email update and social media channels and promote the achievements of your staff.
-We also encourage companies to put themselves and their staff forward for the annual apprenticeship awards.
+A. You’ll have the support of a Business Development Advisor who will be happy to visit you to discuss your needs at any time.
+We will keep you up to date with new developments such as funding and new qualifications via our quarterly newsletter, monthly email updates and social media platforms and promote the achievements of your staff through our communication channels and outlets.
+We also encourage companies to put themselves and their staff forward for the annual apprenticeship awards and other related awards as well as sharing case studies and good news stories with us for PR opportunities within the media.

 Q. How can I be sure that my company is a suitable environment for a young person?

-A. Your local business development adviser will help you to make that decision.
-They will conduct a health and safety/ safeguarding audit with you to ensure that an apprentice will be safeguarded.
+A. Your local Business Development Advisor will help you to make that decision.
+They will conduct a Health & Safety and Safeguarding audit with you to ensure that an apprentice will be safeguarded.
+We also offer regular Safeguarding and Prevent workshops for our employers.

 Q. Where can I find current funding related information?

-A. Most of our work related qualifications and training are funded through the Skills Funding Agency.
-You can read thier regular business updates by visiting https://www.gov.uk/government/publications/skills-funding-agency-business-update
+A. Most of our work related qualifications and training are funded through the Education and Skills Funding Agency.
+You can read their regular business updates by visiting: www.gov.uk/government/publications/skills-funding-agency-business-update

 Q. What should I do if I have any concerns about the safety or welfare of someone in my workplace?